engrmumtazali0112/Flask-CI-CD-Demo-Application/README.md

 <summary><b>🚂 Deploy to Railway</b></summary>

 1. Connect your GitHub repository to Railway
-2. Railway will automatically detect the Flask app
+2. Railway will automatically detect the Dockerfile
 3. Configure environment variables
 4. Deploy with one click
 5. Get your live URL